donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 # Talents
 Here is a master list of all the talents, if you want to see how they all fit together, check out the [[Talent Trees|talent trees]].
 ## Accurate Shot
-Max: Agility
+Max: 2

 You're a fantastic shot, capable of inflicting massive damage on your opponents.
-Deal an extra wound per level in this talent with ranged weapons.
+Deal extra damage per level in this talent with ranged weapons.
 ## Alchemy
 Max: 3